 Engaging with nature relates to psychosocial well-being; however, some people encounter barriers to experiencing nature.
-Nature-focused livestreams offer a relatively new pathway for engagement with the natural world, yet little is known about their association with individual well-being.
-This scoping review seeks to describe the state of the knowledge regarding nature-focused livestreams and the well-being of adults.
-Searching 12 databases and one search engine in April 2022 and again in May 2023 and screening 1,645 unique potentially relevant evidence sources, the research team identified 10 articles that met inclusion criteria for population (adults over 18 years of age), concept (well-being), and context (nature-focused livestreams).
-Findings demonstrate emerging empirical support for the connection between viewing nature-focused livestreams and factors related to psychosocial well-being.
-The most commonly reported outcome related to well-being positive affect or uplifted mood (n = 7, 70%).
+Nature-focused livestreams (NFLs) offer a relatively new pathway for engagement with the natural world, yet little is known about their association with individual well-being.
+This scoping review seeks to describe the state of the knowledge regarding NFLs and the well-being of adults.
+Searching 12 databases and one search engine in April 2022 and again in May 2023 and screening 1,645 unique potentially relevant evidence sources, the research team identified 10 articles that met inclusion criteria for population (adults over 18 years of age), concept (subjective wellbeing), and context (NFLs).
+Findings demonstrate emerging empirical support for the connection between viewing NFLs and subjective wellbeing.
+The most commonly reported outcome related to well-being was positive affect or uplifted mood (n = 7, 70%).
 Potential mechanisms that were identified indicated well-being was enhanced through connecting with nature or with other people.
-Nature-focused livesstreams should be considered as a possible way to extend the well-being benefits of engagement with nature to individuals who are unable to leave their homes or who live in urban areas with limited access to nature.
+NFLs should be considered as a possible way to extend the well-being benefits of engagement with nature to individuals who are unable to leave their homes or who live in urban areas with limited access to nature.

-Keywords: well-being, nature, nature-focused livecam broadcasts, nature-focused webcams

-Engagement with the natural world has clear benefits for humans, including improved cardiovascular, neuroendocrine, and metabolic health indicators; lower cortisol and cholesterol levels; reduced risk for a wide variety of conditions and diseases; and longevity (Twohig-Bennett & Jones, 2018; Wen et al., 2019; Yao et al., 2021).
-Psychological benefits associated with nature range from reduced depressive symptoms, anxiety, fatigue, anger, stress, and burnout to better quality of life and higher levels of happiness and other positive emotions (Capaldi et al., 2014; Corazon et al., 2019; Daniels et al., 2022; Farrow & Washburn, 2019; Hansen et al., 2017; McMahan & Estes, 2015; Wen et al., 2019; Yao et al., 2021).
-Experiences with nature are also associated with positive cognitive states, including improved attention, memory, and mental processes (Berman et al., 2012; Berto, 2005; Bratman et al., 2015; Daniels et al., 2022).
+Key Words: Well-being-Nature-Nature-focused livecam broadcasts-Nature-focused webcams ngagement with the natural world has clear benefits for humans, including improved cardiovascular, neuroendocrine, and metabolic health indicators; lower cortisol and cholesterol levels; reduced risk for a wide variety of conditions and diseases; and longevity (Twohig-Bennett & Jones, 2018; Wen, Yan, Pan, Gu, & Liu, 2019; Yao, Zhang, & Gong, 2021).
+Psychological benefits associated with nature range from reduced depressive symptoms, anxiety, fatigue, anger, stress, and burnout to better quality of life and higher levels of happiness and other positive emotions (Capaldi, Dopko, & Zelenski, 2014; Corazon, Sidenius, Poulsen, Gramkow, & Stigsdotter, 2019; Daniels et al., 2022; Farrow & Washburn, 2019; Hansen, Jones, & Tocchini, 2017; McMahan & Estes, 2015; Wen et al., 2019; Yao et al., 2021).
+Experiences with nature are also associated with positive cognitive states, including improved attention, memory, and mental processes (Berman et al., 2012; Berto, 2005; Bratman, Daily, Levy, & Gross, 2015; Daniels et al., 2022).

 Unfortunately, for many, it is difficult to have these beneficial experiences with nature.
 In modern times, people are increasingly disconnected from nature (Frumkin et al., 2017; Pergams & Zaradic, 2008).
-This disconnection is exacerbated for people confined to indoor spaces regularly, such as those working indoors or living in prisons, nursing homes, or other institutional settings (Snell et al., 2019) or who belong to marginalized groups in urban areas with inequitable access to the natural world (Langhans et al., 2023).
-Health problems or disability may also restrict people's ability to enter natural environments (Colley et al., 2016; Donaldson et al., 2005).
+This disconnection is exacerbated for people confined to indoor spaces regularly, such as those working indoors or living in prisons, nursing homes, or other institutional settings (Snell, McLean, McAsey, Zhang, & Maggs, 2019) or who belong to marginalized groups in urban areas with inequitable access to the natural world (Langhans et al., 2023).
+Health problems or disability may also restrict people's ability to enter natural environments (Colley, Currie, Hopkins, & Melo, 2016; Donaldson, Wilkinson, Hurst, Perera, & Wedzicha, 2005).
 These obstacles to engaging with nature physically make exploring alternate means of experiencing nature intriguing.